pndurette/gh-pages-url-shortener-action/README.md

 </html>
 ```

-Allowing the it to be hit at `https://<site>/link1`.
+Allowing it to be reached at `https://<site>/link1`.
 It does the same for the `index.html` and `404.hml` (for `/` or non-existing path, respetively), which can also be redirects or plain strings (default is `Nothing here!`).

 ### Action

 The [composite](https://docs.github.com/en/actions/creating-actions/creating-a-composite-action) action in  [`action.yml`](action.yml)  reads `url.yml` and translates it to individual per-URL `.md` file.
 It will then call the official [`actions/jekyll-build-pages`](https://github.com/actions/jekyll-build-pages) action to generate the content.
-It also generates a table summary of what was generated.
+It also shows a table summary of what was generated.

 ### Generated files